 By Paula Lewis

-Speaking of exotic, as you walk into Primitive Expressions Imports at the Daytona Flea & Farmers Market you will be transported into a global shopping safari, where you’ll find hand-selected works of art from around the world at unbelievable prices.
-Here, you’ll find are Indonesian wood carvings, tiki masks, tribal artifacts and Haitian metal art pieces.
+Speaking of exotic, as you walk into Primitive Expressions Imports at the Daytona Flea & Farmers Market, you'll be transported into a global shopping safari, where you’ll find hand-selected works of art from around the world at unbelievable prices.
+Here, you’ll find Indonesian wood carvings, tiki masks, tribal artifacts and Haitian metal art pieces.

-The Old City Farmers Market (St. Augustine) is held every Saturday morning, rain or shine, at the St. Augustine Amphitheatre on A1A South.
+The Old City Farmers Market, in St. Augustine, is held every Saturday morning, rain or shine, at the St. Augustine Amphitheatre on A1A South.
 You’ll find a tempting array of fresh produce, baked goods, pastries, herbs, roasted peanuts, bonsai, datil sauces (a hot sauce made from a locally grown pepper) and more.
 A number of local artists and handmade crafts artisans are invited to sell their wares, and fresh seafood is sold in season.

-More than 80 acres of garage sales, a farmer’s market, an international bazaar and a county fair make up the South's largest flea market at the Fort Lauderdale Swap Shop.
-You do not want to miss this unique shopping experience with 2,000 vendors; the Swap Shop provides the ultimate in family fun with a carousel, carnival rides and a daily circus.
-A huge drive-in theater shows new releases on 14 screens.
+More than 80 acres of garage sales, a farmer’s market, an international bazaar and a county fair make up the South's largest flea market at Swap Shop & Thunderbird Drive In, just west of Fort Lauderdale.
+You don't want to miss this shopping experience with 2,000 vendors; the Swap Shop provides the ultimate in family fun with a carousel, carnival rides and a daily circus.
+The huge drive-in theater shows new releases on 14 screens.
 The operation is open 365 days a year.

-Visitors from all over the world also have discovered the shopping delights of the Festival Flea Market Mall in Pompano Beach, with more than 500 shops in an indoor market setting.
-Cheap & Chic has a great array of the latest women’s clothing at great prices, at Lollygagz you will find a small shop full of personalized gifts for your loved ones, and Beyond Games and Puzzles will keep your little ones occupied searching for perfect toys and games.
+Visitors from all over the world also have discovered the shopping delights of the Festival Marketplace in Pompano Beach, with more than 500 shops in an indoor market setting.
+Cheap & Chic has a great array of the latest women’s clothing at great prices.

-The St. Petersburg Saturday Morning Market, which opened 10 years ago, was designed to create a strong sense of community for St. Petersburg’s residents and to be a place visitors can experience Floridians’ way of life.
+The Saturday Morning Market in St. Petersburg was designed to create a strong sense of community for St. Petersburg’s residents and to be a place visitors can experience Floridians’ way of life.
 You'll discover a distinctive selection of goods here on the St. Pete waterfront, including fresh produce, prepared foods and baked goods, as well as live music every week, October through May.